re-data/re-data/README.md

 # Integrations

 Here are integrations we support or work on now.
-Let us know if you'd really like to pritize something or your DB is not included on the list.
+Let us know if you'd really like to prioritize something, or your DB is not included on the list.

 <table>
 	<thead>